Qinisfighting/Qinisfighting/README.md

 I'm just someone who enjoys writing code and learning some interesting new stuff.<br>

 - 🔭 I’m currently working on software for a building automation system using C# in my job
-- 🎯 I’ve recently started learning AI and plan to build some fun side projects in my spare time...yeah, I said plan...😅
+- 🎯 I’ve recently started learning AI and plan to build some fun side projects in my spare time...yeah, I said “plan”...🫣

 - 📫 You can reach me at: yanqin.qualmann@gmail.com